Skip to main content

 CSS variables

-Customize the default stylesheet by overriding the CSS (or SCSS) variables.
+Customize the default stylesheet by overriding CSS or SCSS variables.

 info

-CSS variables were introduced to React Query Builder in v8.3.0 and SCSS variables have been available since v4.0.0.
-Both methods will be supported going forward.
+CSS variables were introduced in v8.3.0 and SCSS variables have been available since v4.0.0.
+Both methods will continue to be supported.

 :root {